Sandbird/covid19-Greece/README.md

 ### Added

 - prefectures.csv.
 Added column: rj_value (value is updated daily)
 - predictions.csv.
-Added column: rj_value (value is updated daily).
+Added column: rj_value (value is updated daily)

-Instead of calculating the value 'on the fly', it will now be stored in the above column.
+Instead of calculating the value 'on the fly', it will now be stored in the above columns.

+(Details on what that value represents: https://covid19-greece.tk/index_en.html#rj-notes)

 ## 16-09-2021